It’s one of your more pleasant tasks as a QuickBooks user: receiving customer payments. Here’s how to make it even easier.

 You’ll complete this form much like you entered data in the fields of the Receive Payments window.
 As you can see, you can print the mail for the customer and/or email it.

-After all the hard work you’ve done to make your sales, the last thing you want to do is record a payment incorrectly so it isn’t processed and you don’t get paid.
+Congratulations, you’ve learned about receiving customer payments!
+But after all the hard work you’ve done to make your sales, the last thing you want to do is record a payment incorrectly so it isn’t processed and you don’t get paid.
 Though QuickBooks makes the mechanics of receiving payments simple enough, you still should understand the entire process involved in getting income into the correct accounts.
 We’re available to help with this and any other areas of QuickBooks.
+Call us at (801) 225-6900 for any help.